OneeSansOnly/writeups/README.md

 ![curl](images/curl.png)

 ### We see a cronjob that’s trying to download a shell script using curl from overpass.thm then pipes it to bash.
 ### From linpeas it also showed that we have write rights on /etc/hosts.
-So we can change the /etc/hosts overpass.thm to our THM IP .
+### So we now know there’s a cronjob running and we know what it does.
+Here we can trick curl to download a script we create called buildscript.sh from our web server.
+In order for this to work we’ll need overpass.thm to resolve to our ip address.